Tyrantflood/Tyrantflood/README.md

 My name is Prince Obi.
 I'm Fullstack Developer that is currently focused on  developing my skills to greater heights.

-Currently learning laravel.
+Currently learning laravel!

-Happy working with you.
+Happy viewing!

 #### 💻 Technologies that I use